MICHELE O’MARA, LCSW,

-No, you really need to click on them.
+No, you really need to click.
 Therapists are people.
 If you don’t like his or her personality – don’t spend your money on them.
 Trust your gut.
 (I’m like a broken record, here, huh?)

 What if I feel too overwhelmed with my situation to take the first step?

 It’s all about developing trust in oneself.
-Being overwhelmed is not the problem, it’s the thoughts we attached to feeling overwhelmed (such as, “I’ll never get better.”) – because the thoughts are what cause us pain, not the feeling of being overwhelmed.
+Being overwhelmed is not the problem, it’s the thoughts we attached to feeling overwhelmed (such as, “I’ll never get better.”)
+Thoughts are what cause us pain, not the feeling of being overwhelmed.
 Gotta change your thoughts to change your experience.

-Going to therapy is an investment in yourself, your life.
-You are the greatest resource you will ever have at your disposal and one of the smartest things you can do for every area of your life where you would like to see improvements is to consult others who specialize in what it is you want to achieve.
+Going to therapy is an investment in yourself and your life.
+You are the greatest resource you will ever have at your disposal and one of the smartest things you can do for every area of your life you wish to improve is to consult others who specialize in what it is you want to achieve.
 If you want to get your financial house in order, seek a financial planner.
 If you want to run a marathon, get a running coach, or join a running club.
 If you want to learn yoga – take a class or get a video.
 If you want to make peace with yourself and live a life that works for you, consult a life coach or therapist who specializes in helping you feel more comfortable in your life.
-You can either focus on what you want (peace) or what you don’t want (stigma/weakness) – and I suggest you focus on what you want because I promise you you’ll feel better, faster, that way.
+You can either focus on what you want (peace) or what you don’t want (stigma/weakness).
+I suggest you focus on what you want.
+I promise you you’ll feel better, faster, that way.